 The drug L-dopa is the standard-of-care drug for Parkinson’s disease and is used to treat movement symptoms, but unfortunately has side effects.
 Since 2000, researchers have trialed about 200 drugs for neurodegenerative conditions and about 99% have failed.
 The few successful drugs released help somewhat, do not radically alter the disease.

-In the book ‘Juvenescence: Investing in the age of longevity‘, authors Jim Mellon and Al Chalabi give a good rundown of the treatments for Parkinson’s Disease, including those currently available and many in the pipeline.
-Mellon and Chalabi (M+C) give us an update on statins, cholinesterase inhibitors, autophagy upregulators and brain mapping.
+In the book ‘Juvenescence: Investing in the age of longevity‘, authors Jim Mellon and Al Chalabi give a good rundown of the treatments for Parkinson’s Disease, including those currently available and many in the pipeline, including cholinesterase inhibitors, autophagy upregulators and brain mapping.